Get in touch

-A guide to gifting and Inheritance Tax
+A guide to gifting and inheritance tax

 Effective estate planning has always been important.
 With the upcoming changes to pension rules from 6 April 2027, unused pension funds are expected to be included in an individual’s estate for Inheritance Tax (IHT) purposes.
 This change is likely to bring more estates above the IHT threshold, increasing the need for careful tax planning.